Butternut squash has a naturally, creamy consistency that blends into a thick and hearty soup without adding excess fat or cream.

 - 6 fresh sage leaves, chopped

 - In a large stockpot, heat the butter over medium heat and add the leeks.
-Continue to sauté the leeks, stirring occasionally until they become translucent, about 5to 6 minutes.
+Continue to cook the leeks, stirring occasionally until they become translucent, about 5 to 6 minutes.
 Increase the heat to high and add the squash, broth, and sherry or wine.
 After the mixture comes to a boil, immediately reduce the heat to low and simmer 20 to 25 minutes until the squash begins to break apart.
 Blend until smooth with an immersion blender or in a food processor.

 - Heat a small skillet over high heat.
 Coat with cooking spray and add the sage.
 Cook about 1 minute, stirring constantly, until the leaves turn dark green and become crispy.
-Garnish with sage and top with sour cream.
+Garnish with sage and popcorn

 Nutritional Information Per Serving (1 1/2 cup): 172 calories, 5 g protein, 24 g carbohydrates, 6g fat 2 g saturated), 9 mg cholesterol, 2 g fiber, 257 mg sodium.